corinwagen/bliss/README.md

 - Track AFF/NEG for debate, making sure one team doesn't do all AFF or all NEG.
 - Prevent repeat hits in debate - automatically assign pairings to prevent this.
 Manual makes this hard.
 - Some way to break ties based on room difficulty for speech events.
+- Debate breaks are awkward later - manually passing pairing indices is counterintuitive.
+- print final results
+- how to handle same-day add–drop
+- finals rounds scoring independently. overall ranks are composite in out-rounds, previous rounds shouldn't affect anything.

+## Corin Notes
+- we need a spreadsheet!
+- like, just a good spreadsheet that outputs all the info we want and need.
+- code takes in spreadsheet - spreadsheet is the state!
+- and we can manually look at all the data and assess its correctness.
+- todo:
+  - repeat hits, bad.
+  - aff/neg bad
+  - room difficulty? break ties.
+  - debate breaks
+  - FINAL ROUND SCORING

 *Corin Wagen, 2023*